ByteThisCoding/js-is-prime/README.md

 We can reduce the number of steps by roughly half by making an observation on the nature of prime numbers; let's review the list of the first few primes again:
 * ``[2, 3, 5, 7, 11, 13, 17, 19, 23]``.

 Notice that 2 is the only item in that list which is an even number.
 This yields a fundamental property of prime numbers: **all prime numbers are odd (except 2)**.
-This is because all even numbers are divisible by 2:
+This is because all even numbers are divisible by 2.
+With this in mind, we can do a single check out front to see if the number is divisible by 2, or is 2 itself, and only proceed to the iterative logic if the number is not 2 or even:
 ```javascript
 function isPrime(num) {
     //we can handle this as a special base case